Rose Mary

 Does Rose Mary handle dietary restrictions?

-The menu is built around a charcoal hearth and Adriatic-influenced dishes, so meat, fish, and dairy feature prominently across the described offerings.
+The menu is built around a charcoal hearth and Adriatic-influenced dishes, so meat, fish, dairy feature prominently across the described offerings.
 Specific dietary accommodation policies aren't documented in available venue data, so check the venue's official channels at 932 W Fulton St before booking if you have restrictions that could limit your options significantly.

 How far ahead should I book Rose Mary?

 Plan for at least 2 to 3 weeks out.
 At roughly 100 seats, Rose Mary has more availability than a counter-format restaurant, but Michelin Plate recognition drives consistent demand.
-Weeknight bookings are more accessible than Friday and Saturday, and the bar program makes a weeknight visit a strong choice anyway.
+Weeknight bookings are more accessible than Friday and Saturday, the bar program makes a weeknight visit a strong choice anyway.

 Is the tasting menu worth it at Rose Mary?